Articles

 Section 7.
 Manner of Acting

-The act of a majority of the Chapter Directors present at a meeting at which a quorum is present shall be the act of the Chapter Board of Directors, except as otherwise provided by law, by these Bylaws, or by the policies and/or Bylaws of APIC.
+The act of a majority of the Chapter Directors present at a meeting at which a quorum is present shall be the act of the Chapter Board of Directors, except as otherwise provided by law or by these Bylaws.

 Section 8.
 Removal

-Any Chapter Director, regardless of the manner of election or appointment, may be removed by the Chapter Board of Directors upon two-thirds (2/3) affirmative vote of the entire Chapter Board of Directors then in office whenever, in its judgment, the best interests of the Chapter and APIC would be served thereby.
-The Chapter Director, to be removed, shall be given notice of the meeting at which a decision for removal is to be made, and shall be given an opportunity to be heard prior to the final decision.
+To the extent consistent with applicable law, any Chapter Director, regardless of the manner of election or appointment, may be removed by the Chapter Board of Directors upon two-thirds (2/3) affirmative vote of the entire Chapter Board of Directors then in office whenever, in its judgment, the best interests of the Chapter and APIC would be served thereby.
+The Chapter Director to be removed shall be given notice of the meeting at which a decision for removal is to be made and shall be given an opportunity to be heard prior to the final decision.

 Section 9.
 Vacancies

 Any vacancy occurring in the Chapter Board of Directors or any directorship to be filled by reason of an increase in the number of Chapter Directors shall be filled by the Chapter Board of Directors.
-A Chapter Director selected to fill a vacancy shall be elected for the unexpired term of his or her predecessor in office.
+A Chapter Director selected to fill a vacancy shall be elected for the unexpired term of their predecessor in office.

 The Chapter Board of Directors may permit any or all directors to participate in a regular or special meeting by, or conduct the meeting through the use of, any means of communication by which all Chapter Directors participating may simultaneously hear each other during the meeting.
 A Chapter Director participating in a meeting by this means is considered to be present in person at the meeting.